 - Download our Ho Chi Minh City Schools Guide

-Expats moving to Ho Chi Minh City (HCMC) will find themselves in a vibrant, engaging culture.
-The city has many benefits, but it also has drawbacks and expats should prepare themselves realistically to make the most of their time in Vietnam.
+Expats moving to Ho Chi Minh City will find themselves in a vibrant, engaging culture.
+The city has many benefits, but it also has drawbacks, and expats should prepare themselves realistically to make the most of their time in Vietnam.

 Living in Ho Chi Minh City

-There is a strong expat community in HCMC and the social life is varied and engaging, which means there is something for everyone from families to singles.
+There is a strong expat community in Ho Chi Minh City and the social life is varied and engaging, which means there is something for everyone from families to singles.

 + PRO: Welcoming attitude of the Vietnamese people

 Vietnamese people are very friendly and welcoming of foreigners.
-Expats will find locals to be accommodating and genuinely interested in helping them – something that may seem unusual to many expats.
+Expats will find locals accommodating and genuinely interested in helping them – something that may seem unusual to many expats.

 - CON: Overcharging foreigners

-Despite the friendliness of Vietnamese people, some expats still face discrimination in terms of increased prices.
-Expats should be firm when bartering, and learn a few Vietnamese words to negotiate a fair deal.
+Despite the friendliness of the Vietnamese people, some expats still face unfairly increased prices.
+Expats should be firm when bartering and learn a few Vietnamese words to negotiate a fair deal.

-+ PRO: Sights and activities offered throughout the city
++ PRO: Wonderful sights and activities offered throughout the city

 Expats looking to spend their days outdoors will be spoilt for choice.
-There are many recreational and water parks around the city, which are not just for the kids.
-For the culture vultures, there are numerous historical and cultural places to visit in and around the city.
-The vibrant local art scene is a representation of the upscale and cosmopolitan lifestyle spread throughout the city.
+There are many recreational and water parks around the city, which are not just for the kids to enjoy.
+The city is also home to numerous historical and cultural sites for expats to explore.
+The vibrant local art scene is a representation of the upscale and cosmopolitan lifestyle spread throughout Ho Chi Minh City.

 + PRO: Easy access to the beach